Sixth Committee (Legal) — 62nd session

 Several delegations recalled the importance for developing States that the Secretariat continued providing them with technical assistance for law reforms, and in this regard, several Speakers urged members States to make voluntary contributions to the trust fund established to finance those activities.

-The Vice-Chairperson of the United Nations Commission on International Trade Law at its fortieth session made some concluding remarks.
+The Vice-Chair of the United Nations Commission on International Trade Law at its fortieth session made some concluding remarks.

 Action taken by the Sixth Committee